MitchTODO/Sybil-Hunter/readme.md

 #### Model Training

-The lego trained on selected transactions from the of Gitcoin bulk donations contract.
-The bulk donations contracts seemed to be the easiest to filter addresses that display sybil behavior.
+Legos are trained on selected transactions from the Gitcoin bulk donations contract.
+The bulk donations contract appear to be the easiest to filter addresses that display sybil behavior.

 Address were discovered using the following filter.

-- Top 50 contributor to the bulk donations contracts
+- Top 50 contributors to the bulk donations contract
 - High number of bulk donations to the same grant
 - High donation amount to the same grant

 Non-sybil address filter.

-- Top 50 contributors to the bulk donations contracts
+- Top 50 contributors to the bulk donations contract
 - Mid number of bulk donations to the different grants
 - Mid donation amount to the different grants